cjbassi/gotop/docs/releasing.md

 3. Tag
 4. Push everything
 5. When the github workflows complete, finish the draft release and publish.
-6. After the [Homebrew](https://github.com/xxxserxxx/homebrew-gotop) and [AUR](https://github.com/xxxserxxx/gotop-linux] projects are done, check out gotop-linux and run `aurpublish aur` and `aurpublish aur-bin`
+6. Wait for the [Homebrew](https://github.com/xxxserxxx/homebrew-gotop) and [AUR](https://github.com/xxxserxxx/gotop-linux] projects to finish building.
+    1. check out gotop-linux and run `aurpublish aur` and `aurpublish aur-bin`
+    2. update the hashes in the Nix package (see below), test build, push a pull request
+    3. notify Homebrew

 Homebrew is automatically updated.
 The AUR project still needs secret credentials to aurpublish to the AUR repository, so the final publish step is